Turu people (Tanzania)

-The Turu (Arimi, Wanyaturu) are an ethnic and linguistic group based in the Singida Region of north-central Tanzania who speak Bantu language Kinyaturu.
-In 1993, the Turu population was estimated to number 556,000..
+The Turu (Arimi, Wanyaturu) are an ethnic and linguistic group based in the Singida Region of north-central Tanzania, who speak the Bantu language Kinyaturu.
+In 1993, the Turu population was estimated to number 556,000.
 The current population of the Turu is now over 1,000,000.
 They speak the Turu language.

 Arimi (the people of Rimi) is the original endonym.
 The word Arimi itself literally means farmers.
 Wanyaturu (the people of Nyaturu) is replacing it, reflecting Swahili contact; indeed, the prefix wa- is Swahili rather than the Turu a-.

 Tribal composition

 The Turu people are three tribes, the Airwana (Wilwana), half the Turu population, including the city of Singida; the Vahi (Wahi), and the small Anyiŋanyi (wanying'anyi).
 Each tribe is composed of several clans, such as the Anyahatι and Akahiυ of the Wahi.
 Most of the Turu are brown, tall, thin with long noses and light black hair.
 Despite little differences in dialects, people among these tribes can understand each other.
 While most of Nyaturu people live in Singida region in central Tanzania, a few number is constantly migrating to neighbor regions such as Manyara, Tabora, Morogoro and others for more promising lands for farming and pastures.